Irreligion in the United Kingdom: Current statistics

-According to YouGov, Christianity is perceived to be on the decline.
-Mori Polls have shown that British Christians support a secular state.
-Britons are amongst the most sceptical about religion.
+Although questions on religion were not present in the UK national census until 2001, irreligion in the United Kingdom has been increasing, with Christianity perceived to be on the decline.
+Mori Polls have shown that British Christians support a secular state, while Britons are amongst the most sceptical in the world about religion.
+Irreligion is also more prevalent than in some parts of Europe.